Louisiana Foreign LLC Registration & Certificate of Authority Guide

 • Owning or leasing income-producing real property located in Louisiana

-Operating in Louisiana without foreign LLC registration may result in civil penalties, late filing fees, and the inability to maintain legal actions in Louisiana courts until registration requirements are satisfied.
+Operating in Louisiana without Foreign LLC registration may result in civil penalties, late filing fees, and the inability to maintain legal actions in Louisiana courts until registration requirements are satisfied.

-3. Louisiana foreign LLC registration requirements
+3. Louisiana Foreign LLC registration requirements

-To complete Louisiana foreign LLC registration, the following information and documents must be prepared and submitted accurately:
+To complete Louisiana Foreign LLC registration, the following information and documents must be prepared and submitted accurately:

-1. Exact legal LLC name as registered in the formation jurisdiction
+1. Exact legal LLC name in state where your LLC was originally formed

-2. State or country of formation and original formation date
+2. State of formation and original formation date

 3. Louisiana Registered Agent with a physical street address in Louisiana